jecki/DHParser/documentation_src/manuals/compile.rst

 tree-transformations based on the visitor-pattern.
 Typically, you'd derive a custom-compilation class from the "Compiler"-class and add "on_NAME"-methods for transforming nodes with a particular name.
 These methods are calle the "compilation-methods".
-(You can also add "attr_ATTRIBUTENAME"-methods that will be called on all those nodes that have an attribute of that name.)
+It is also possible, though less common, to add "attr_ATTRIBUTENAME"-methods that will be called on all those nodes that have an attribute of that name.
 The Compiler-class itself is callable and the compilation-process is initiated by calling an instance of this class (or a class derived from "Compile") with the (AST-)tree as argument.

 For nodes for which no "on_NAME"-method has been defined, class compile simply calls the compilation-methods for all children (if any) and updates the node's